Simpo Glossary and Keywords

 Read more about the Launchpad here.

-Parameters are fields you send to Simpo from your product about your users.
+Parameters (now called Traits) are fields you send to Simpo from your product about your users.
 They are the “adjectives” that describe your users.
 Examples include things like Name, Email Address, Company, Role, Created Date, etc.

 Read more about Parameters here.